Opus 17 (Don't You Worry 'bout Me)

 "Opus 17 (Don't You Worry 'bout Me)" is a song composed by Sandy Linzer and Denny Randell and recorded by The Four Seasons in 1966 for their album Working My Way Back to You.

 Background

-"Opus 17" was the first hit with new full-time bassist/bass vocalist Joe Long.
+"Opus 17" was the first hit with new full-time bassist and bass vocalist Joe Long.
 The title meant that this was the 17th single released by the Four Seasons.